aliyzd95/modified_shemo/README.md

-    "speech_name": Name of the .wav file in the original dataset, "text_name": Name of the .ort file in the original dataset, "emotion": Emotional label based on text files, "transcript": Ground-Truth text transcription of the utterance, "ipa": Phonetic transcription of the utterance according to the IPA standard }
+    "speech_name": Name of the .wav file in the original dataset, "text_name": Name of the .ort file in the original dataset, "emotion": Emotional label based on text files, "transcript": Ground-Truth orthographic transcription of the utterance, "ipa": Phonetic transcription of the utterance according to the IPA standard }
 ```